 This product requires a total of 5.7 GB of free disk space in order to download and install the sample library.
 The total size of the download is 2.6 GB, and after installed the library occupies 3.1 GB.

-The sample library requires the full retail version of Native Instruments Kontakt 4.2 or greater, and it is not compatible with the free Kontakt Player.
+This product requires the full retail version of Kontakt and is not compatible with the free Kontakt Player.